-Defining knowledge management (KM) has always been a challenge.
-For many years I resisted offering a definition because whenever I included a definition in a talk this would become the main focus of attention.
+For many years I resisted offering a definition for knowledge management because whenever I included a definition in a talk this would become the main focus of attention.
 It seemed many people would zero in on a particular word or concept and often ignore the larger message of the talk.
 After years of sidestepping the question, JoAnn and I developed a general definition that we felt described the essence of KM.
-Recognizing that a single, non-segment specific, definition might not serve everyone’s needs, we often recommended “definition seekers” search the web.
+Recognizing that a single, non-segment specific, definition might not serve everyone's needs, we often recommended "definition seekers" search the web.

 To simplify this search process, we have gathered a collection of more than 100 KM definitions.
-We have very deliberately provided a broad selection of KM definitions: some are from academics, while others are from practitioners, some are from government, others from the for profit sector, and still others are from the not for profits.
+We have very deliberately provided a broad selection of KM definitions: some are from academics, while others are from practitioners, some are from the government, others from the for-profit sector, and still others are from the not for profits.
 We also tried to include definitions from a variety of counties.

 Here is a paper from the Online Journal of Applied Knowledge Management in which we present our research on the subject: Defining knowledge management: Toward an applied compendium.
 Please use this citation for the research:

 Girard, J.P., & Girard, J.L.
 (2015).
 Defining knowledge management: Toward an applied compendium, Online Journal of Applied Knowledge Management.
 3(1), 1-20